gothub-team/got-client/README.md

 ```

 ## Setup
-To setup our got environment, we simple need to configure the setup function with a host for our API to connect to, the redux store and the name of got's state in said store.
+To setup our got environment, we simply need to configure the setup function with a host for our API to connect to, the redux store and the name of got's state in said store.

 ```js
 import { setup } from '@gothub-team/got-react';